 We have also taken calls from parents wanting to know what requests were made of Santa after their child refused to tell them what they had asked for in their letter.

 This special Christmas edition also contains several pages of holiday photos our cameras have captured since Thanksgiving.

 All this is made possible by the many businesses, individuals, churches and industries delivering you a Christmas message during this blessed season.

 Please take some time to read their messages of hope and good cheer.

 All of this good news reminds us that indeed we have ample reason to be thankful when we sit down for a Christmas meal and thank our Creator for the bounty we enjoy.

 Much re-mains to be done before we can lay claim to being a truly benevolent people.
 Still, we must hope and pray that the spirit of Christmas prepares each of us for the challenges of the coming year.

-In spite of those cynics whose materialistic world denies such beliefs, there is indeed a Santa Claus…and it is in this realization that the staff of The Maries County Advocate wishes our readers and advertisers a “Merry Christmas!”
+In spite of those cynics whose materialistic world denies such beliefs, there is indeed a Santa Claus…and it is in this realization that the staff of The Unterrified Democrat wishes you and your family a “Merry Christmas!”